chut/enviro_bonnet/README.md

 1. Download the AIY Image available from [here](https://drive.google.com/corp/drive/u/0/folders/1u66FKftzIi0d3KTf-cfEc7Ybu51N8-o3).
 2. Flash this to your SD Card (8gb or larger).
 A good tool for this is [Etcher](https://etcher.io/) on Mac or just `dd` on Linux.
 3. Boot up your Raspberry Pi and either SSH in or use a keyboard, monitor, and mouse.
 The AIY image does provide a GUI interface but you won’t need it to get this working.
-The AIY image use the default login credentials.
+The AIY image uses the default login credentials.
 	- Username: pi
 	- Password: raspberry

 ### Setup the libraries
-Most of the libraries are installed with the AIY image.
+Most of the libraries are already installed with the AIY image.
 But we will run pip install anyway.

 1. Navigate to the AIY projects directoory.
-`cd /home/pi/AIY-projects-python/src`
+Run `cd /home/pi/AIY-projects-python/src`
 2. Run `sudo pip3 install .`

 ## Configure the Enviro Bonnet Examples
-There is a sample script for printing sensor data on the OLED and connecting the IoT Core using the crypto chip.
-There are also some sample helper scripts for setting up your system.
+There is a sample script for printing sensor data on the OLED and connecting to IoT Core using the crypto chip.
+There are also some sample helper scripts for setting up this demo.

 ### Get the Code
-1. Download or clone the sample code and helper scripts from [Github](https://github.com/chut/enviro_bonnet) to your home folder (`/home/pi`). *Note: You can clone it other places, but you will have to account for that in other places in the tutorial and modify the later scirpts.*
+1. Download or clone the sample code and helper scripts from [Github](https://github.com/chut/enviro_bonnet) to your home folder (`/home/pi`). *Note: You can clone it other places, but you will have to account for that in other places in this tutorial and modify some of the later scirpts.*

 ### Configure for IoT Core
 This tutorial assumes you are familiar with the basics of IoT Core.
-If you need help setting up a project and registry, see the IoT Core docs.
+If you need help setting up a project and registry, see the IoT Core [Quickstart](https://cloud.google.com/iot/docs/quickstart).

-1. Open the `enviro_bonnet/enviro/my_config.ini` file in an editor and put in your corresponding, `ProjectID`, `CloudRegion`, and `RegistryID`.
+1. Open the `enviro_bonnet/enviro/my_config.ini` file in an editor and put in your corresponding, `ProjectID`, `CloudRegion`, and `RegistryID` from your IoT Core project.
 2. Choose an ID for your device or enter one you have already setup as `DeviceID`.
 If you are using an already created device, you will still have to add the public key in the next step.
 3. Leave `RSACertFile` blank, where we're going, we don’t need certs!